tom-seddon/ghouls-tng/README.md

 [BeebLink](https://github.com/tom-seddon/beeblink/), configure it so it can find this folder - the output will be available in drive Y of the ghouls-tng volume.

+## macOS notes

+- You may need to install GNU Make from MacPorts or similar.
+Xcode comes with GNU Make 3.81, which is too old.

+- If using MacPorts GNU Make, if you get errors from the C compiler about `-Wall` not being recognised, run it with `gmake CC=cc`.

 ----